-Well, there wasn’t really anything keeping him from it.
+Well, nothing would keep him from it.
 He had no other cases on — he’d lined up a meeting for next Monday with what sounded like a blue shade victim (though it might turn out to be perfectly natural clinical depression; those situations often did), but at the moment it was all Sano — and he’d cleaned his entire house yesterday.
 He’d even already had breakfast.
-And there was surprisingly little noise from his conscience in response to this desire deliberately to bother another human being for no better reason than his own pleasure.
+And surprisingly little noise came from his conscience in response to this desire deliberately to bother another human being for no better reason than his own pleasure.

 As it happened, he didn’t set out right away.
 He spent a good twenty minutes wearing Misao out with the laser pointer while Tokio watched with a put-on disdain that couldn’t hide her desire to join in, then about the same amount of time answering an email and paying a couple of bills.
 But it was barely nine o’clock when he did leave the house, and not even nine thirty when he arrived at the park near the center of the Asian district and started looking around for Sano.

 Even this early in the day, the convoluted concrete skating area was alive with mobile, shouting kids — it must be Spring Break for more than just Sano.
 The latter, with his blue-gelled hair, enormous backpack, and glowing undead friend, was easy to spot on a bench nearby.
-Perhaps this had been where Sano used to hang out; his current look might even partake somewhat of the skater style, but Hajime was unclear on fine subcultural distinctions and couldn’t be sure.
+Perhaps this had been where Sano used to hang out; his current look might even partake somewhat of the skater style, but Hajime, unclear on fine subcultural distinctions, couldn’t be sure.

 To test the young man’s mood, Hajime greeted him with, “Trying to reconnect with your fellow childish idiots?”

 Hajime leaned against the bench and looked down.
 He might have considered lending a hand, since the spill had to a certain extent been his fault, but it was more amusing just to watch.
-He got the feeling Sano hadn’t really been terribly deep in study in any case.
-Anger, perhaps — the usual anger — had been keeping him from it, but there was also, Hajime thought, a certain measure of that same excitement and happiness he’d heard over the phone evident in Sano’s somewhat jerky movements gathering up his stuff from the grass.
-Yes, they would definitely need to have a talk about today’s prospects; Sano’s optimism was a pleasant thing, but he needed to be prepared for its inevitable dispelling.
+Sano’s previous level of investment in his studying struck him as negligible in any case.
+Anger, perhaps — the usual anger — had kept him from better concentration; but Hajime also thought he observed a certain measure of that same excitement and happiness he’d heard over the phone in Sano’s somewhat jerky movements gathering up his stuff from the grass.
+Yes, they would definitely need to have a talk about today’s prospects; Sano’s optimism pleased him, but he needed to be prepared for its inevitable dispelling.

-It turned out, however, that Hajime was in for a bit of a surprise.
-For by the time Sano had gotten himself resettled on the bench and was stowing his school things away in his backpack in a clear indication that he didn’t plan on attempting to make any further use of them right now, he was already well into a dissertation that revealed the cause of his current mood to have far less to do with Mrs. Himura than Hajime had assumed.
+It turned out Hajime was in for a bit of a surprise.
+For by the time Sano had gotten himself resettled on the bench and begun stowing his school things away in his backpack in a clear indication he didn’t plan on attempting to make any further use of them right now, he was already well into a dissertation that revealed the cause of his current mood to have far less to do with Mrs. Himura than Hajime had assumed.

 “So after you bugged me about it yesterday,” he was saying, “I went online and looked up stuff about geologists and the kinds of jobs available for them and shit… and you were totally right…” Admitting to this didn’t seem to be the slightest problem, so pleased was Sano.
 “I really needed to look before I decided about that!”

 “Of course you did, you idiot.”
-Hajime was a little surprised at the friendliness of his own tone, but having thus started, he decided he might as well continue; so, with no real concept, himself, of the career options of an aspiring geologist, he went on in some legitimate interest, “Good news?”
+Though not having expected the friendliness of his own tone, having thus started, Hajime decided he might as well continue; so, with no real concept, himself, of the career options of an aspiring geologist, he went on in some legitimate interest, “Good news?”

 “And that fact never occurred to you before?”
 Of course, it hadn’t occurred to Hajime either, but he wasn’t the one with an apparently long-standing fascination with weird underground activity.

-Sano’s brows twitched a little at the sarcasm, but he wasn’t sidetracked.
+Sano’s brows twitched a little at the sarcasm, but it sidetracked him not one step.
 “I’m not really all that interested in finding oil, because that sounds boring and stupid; I’d rather be taking readings inside live volcanoes or something… but there are jobs like that too, and the point is, I can tell my dad about the oil thing, and he’ll totally go for it.”